• Skip to primary navigation

 While the Facilities Instructions, Standards, and Techniques (FIST) of the Bureau of Reclamation discuss other equipment used to perform thermal analysis of equipment, it should be noted they conclude that Thermal Imaging is the most effective.
 They note that:

-“Other technologies used to perform thermal inspections often yield less reliable results and only should be used when the use of thermal imaging equipment is not feasible, typically due to safety issues.”n the words of the Reclamation:
+“Other technologies used to perform thermal inspections often yield less reliable results and only should be used when the use of thermal imaging equipment is not feasible, typically due to safety issues.”

 “IR thermography returns approximately $4 in savings to every $1 spent on IR thermography.
 Savings result from:

-In simple terms, infrared thermal inspections allow maintenance teams to see moisture intrusion, missing insulation, heat loss, stressed equipment, even a roof leak, and a host of other typically invisible facility problems in real-time.
+In simple terms, infrared thermal inspections allow maintenance teams to see moisture intrusion, missing insulation, heat loss, stressed equipment, even a roof leak, and a host of other typically invisible facility problems in real time.

-There is no doubt that Thermal Inspections based on Thermal analysis, and explicitly using IR thermography, is a very successful method for improving maintenance effectiveness and reducing maintenance costs in many industries.
+There is no doubt that Thermal Inspections based on Thermal analysis and explicitly using IR thermography is a very successful method for improving maintenance effectiveness and reducing maintenance costs in many industries.

 A Thermal Inspection will do the same for you in your business.